 We arrived in Stockholm on a grey, dreary morning, on the 6th of May 2015.
 Right after landing, the first thought that popped into my mind was: “again, I packed the wrong clothes”.
-Indeed, although I had prepared a suitcase full of clothes for various weather conditions, I mainly wore the heavy clothes, in several layers.
-The weather was beautiful, we were lucky enough to enjoy clear skies, sun and spectacular clouds, all in all good conditions for travel photography.
+Indeed, although I had prepared a suitcase full of clothes for various weather conditions, I mainly wore several layers of warmer clothes.
+The weather was beautiful, we were lucky enough to enjoy clear skies, sun and spectacular clouds, all in all, good conditions for travel photography.
 But we also felt the northern cold in every sunless corner.

-Glad to know the accommodation was all sorted out, we made our way towards the dark facade of the City Hall, strolling on Norr Mälarstrand and observing the large numbers of young dads pushing strollers (many with twins), the laid back Swedish style and their passion for exercising in fresh air, regardless of their age.
+Glad to know the accommodation was all sorted out, we made our way towards the dark facade of the City Hall, strolling on Norr Mälarstrand and observing the large numbers of young dads pushing strollers (many with twins), the laid-back Swedish style and their passion for exercising outdoors.

 Enchanted by the sun, we crossed to Södermalm and decided to make our way up to Monteliusvägen to see the city from above and to secure at least a few sunny shots of Stockholm.
 Chatting with locals, they confirmed the weather was fickle and moody, so we knew we had to make the most of every ray of sunshine.
 Monteliusvägen offered us a sublime view of the city we read so much about, the path to get there took us through picture-perfect spots and the climb was the perfect exercise to brush off the tiredness from the flight.

 After a short run to the hostel, we rode the no. 7 tram to Nordiska Museet, to take advantage of the free entry for tourists on Wednesday afternoons.
 A huge wooden statue of King Gustav Vasa greeted us at the museum entrance.
-The museum is a good introduction to the Swedish culture and traditions, with diverse exhibitions and objects from the early 1500s to the present days.
-It was definitely worthwhile.
+The museum is a good introduction to Swedish culture and traditions, with diverse exhibitions and objects from the early 1500s to the present day.

 Passing by the Arms Museum, we wandered streets lined with tall brick buildings and got to Nybroplan, where other Swedes were enjoying their fika.
 Temperatures were dropping, so after heading back to the hotel to add some new layers of clothes, we went to Katarinahissen.
 It became clear why it was a popular sunset spot.
 With some time left before the sunset, we decided to move forward towards Monteliusvägen and Skinnarviksberget.
 I was instantly drawn to that gorgeous, subdued spot, the underdog of belvedere places for tourists, but quite popular among young locals enjoying a beer and watching the sun go down.
 I would have liked to see the sunset there, but the wind was terrible and not my tripod’s best friend.
 So we quickly rushed back to Södermalm, all the way to Katarinahissen, sprinted on the steps and arrived just in time to catch the sunset, along with other enthusiasts.
 Because “blue hour” in Sweden really lasts for more than an hour in May, we got some evening shots around Stromkajen, Skeppsholmsbron, Gamla Stan and Strandvägen.